Qi-Xian/cvfve_hw1/README.md

 source activate hw1
 ```

-Our current implementation supports GPU Card (Such as GTX-1060 up), you need to have one GPU (like GTX-1080-ti) and have CUDA libraries installed on your machine.
+Our current implementation supports GPU Card (Such as GTX-1060 up), you must have one GPU (like GTX-1080 ti) and have CUDA libraries installed on your machine.

 **(Don't use VMs running on Ubuntu Operation, because VMs can not get the real GPU card)**